MOHQ-TM/Bad-Link-Creator/README.md

 # Bad Link Creator
-A tool for creat bad link
+A tool for create bad link
 # MOHQ Security Team

 ## Install and run